Bhatpara: Population

 As per the 2011 Census of India, Bhatpara (municipal area + outgrowth) had a total population of 386,019, of which 204,539 (53%) were males and 181,480 (47%) were females.
 Population in the age range of 0–6 years was 35,5141.
 The total number of literates in Bhatpara was 297,161 (84.78% of the population 7 years and over).

 As of 2001 India census, Bhatpara had a population of 441,956.
 Males constituted 55% of the population and females 45%.
 Bhatpara had an average literacy rate of 72%, higher than the national average of 59.5%; with male literacy of 78% and female literacy of 66%.
 9% of the population was under 6 years of age.

 Migrants

 The educated, middle-income, and predominantly Bengali populace lives in the old town area.

 According to a study carried out by Vidyasagar University, "Most of these industrial units were located in riverine towns.
-A few of these were old towns inhabited previously by middle class Bengali 'babus' while others were new towns grown out of agricultural lands...
-Agriculture in Bengal was more remunerative than work in the jute mills but what the jute mills paid was enough to attract labour from Bihar, Orissa, U.P. first and then from C.P. or even Madras...The industrial 'mohallas' remained as 'ghettos'.
-There was little or no interconnection or social and cultural contact between local Bengali population and the mill hands.
-Both lived in their own worlds."
+A few of these were old towns inhabited previously by middle-class Bengali 'babus' while others were new towns grown out of agricultural lands...
+Agriculture in Bengal was more remunerative than work in the jute mills but what the jute mills paid was enough to attract labour from Bihar, Odisha, U.P. first and then from C.P. or even Madras...The industrial 'mohallas' remained as 'ghettos'.
+There was little or no interconnection or social and cultural contact between the local Bengali population and the millhands.
+Both lived in their worlds."